An asymptotic for the Hall--Paige conjecture: Introduction

 A careful quantitative analysis allows us to dispatch all but a few finite simple groups.
 We defer the details to Section~\ref{sec:quant-proof} (see Theorem~\ref{thm:d13}), but the following proposition is representative.

-\begin{proposition} Let $G$ be finite group of order $|G| > 10^5$ such that all nontrivial complex representations of $G$ have degree at least $21$.
+\begin{proposition} Let $G$ be a finite group of order $|G| > 10^5$ such that all nontrivial complex representations of $G$ have degree at least $21$.
 Then $G$ has a complete mapping.
 The same holds if $|G| > 3 \times 10^5$ and all representations have degree at least $13$. \footnote{These conditions imply that $G$ is perfect, so it automatically satisfies the Hall--Paige condition.} \end{proposition}

-Given Wilcox's reduction to simple groups, and his proof for simple groups of Lie type, this proposition reduces the possible minimal counterexamples to just the Mathieu groups $M_{11}$ and $M_{12}$ (of orders $7920$ and $95040$), which still require another method.\footnote{According to \cite[Section~4.3]{evans-book}, the fact that $M_{11}$ and $M_{12}$ are not minimal counterexamples goes back to Aschbacher~\cite{aschbacher}; the fact that they are not counterexamples at all was first proved by Dalla Volta and Gavioli~\cite{dalla-volta-gavioli}.} The main value of our results here is therefore an alternative argument for the large sporadic groups.
-We also substantially weaken the dependence on the classification of finite simple groups: we need only a classification of finite simple groups $G$ such that either $G \leq \GL_{12}(\C)$ or $|G| \leq 3 \times 10^5$.\footnote{This is still extremely nontrivial.
+Given Wilcox's reduction to simple groups, and his proof for simple groups of Lie type, this proposition reduces the possible minimal counterexamples to just the Mathieu groups $M_{11}$ and $M_{12}$ (of orders $7920$ and $95040$), which still require another method.\footnote{According to~\cite[Section~4.3]{evans-book}, the fact that $M_{11}$ and $M_{12}$ are not minimal counterexamples goes back to Aschbacher~\cite{aschbacher}; the fact that they are not counterexamples at all was first proved by Dalla Volta and Gavioli~\cite{dalla-volta-gavioli}.} The main value of our results here is therefore an alternative argument for the large sporadic groups.
+We also substantially weaken the dependence on the classification of finite simple groups: we need only a classification of finite simple groups $G$ such that either $G \leq \GL_{12}(\C)$ or $|G| \leq 3 \times 10^5$. \footnote{This is still extremely nontrivial.
 For example, as late as 1972 it was not known whether there was a finite simple group of order 43200 (see Hall~\cite{hall-one-million}).}

-We finally note that statements such as Proposition \ref{prop:baby-quantitative} do not represent the absolute limit of these methods for small groups.
-Specifically, by a more careful choice of parameters, and replacing analytic bounds on various quantities by their actual computable values, the authors are fairly confident that the Mathieu groups $M_{11}$ and $M_{12}$ could also be handled by the same tools (in the case of $M_{11}$, only barely).
-However, we do not attempt to defend these rather involved computations in this paper.
+We finally note that statements such as Proposition~\ref{prop:baby-quantitative} do not represent the absolute limit of these methods for small groups.
+Specifically, by a more careful choice of parameters, and replacing analytic bounds on various quantities by their actual computable values, the authors are fairly confident that, for example, the Mathieu group $M_{12}$ could also be handled by the same tools (while for instance $M_{11}$ seems just out of reach without new ideas).
+However, we will not attempt to defend these rather involved computations in this paper.